 Upload a cover photo that complements your profile picture and fits with your brand guidelines.
 Make sure you have a similar style across every platform.
 You can find the correct dimensions and sizes with a quick Google Search.

 Share your content through images or video whenever possible.
-Studies have shown you’ll be more likely get a positive response when using them against text-based posts.
+Studies have shown you’ll be more likely to get a positive response when using them against text-based posts.

 Hashtags are used across platforms as a way for people to find and discuss individual topics.
 As a business, you can use them to your advantage and reach a wider audience than just your followers.
 Research which hashtags relate to your business, either by searching or by viewing competitors and leading brands in your field.